alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 --------------------------------------------------------------------------------

-# Right on Time: Multi-Temporal Convolutions for Human Action Recognition inVideos
+# Right on Time: Multi-Temporal Convolutions for Human Action Recognition in Videos
 ## Abstract
 The variations in the temporal performance of human actions observed in videos present challenges for their extraction using fixed-sized convolution kernels in CNNs.
 We present an approach that is more flexible in terms of processing the input at multiple timescales.
 We introduce Multi-Temporal networks that model spatio-temporal patterns of different temporal durations at each layer.
 To this end, they employ novel 3D convolution (MTConv) blocks that consist of a short stream for local space-time features and a long stream for features spanning across longer times.
 By aligning features of each stream with respect to the global motion patterns using recurrent cells, we can discover temporally coherent spatio-temporal features with varying durations.
 We further introduce sub-streams within each of the block pathways to reduce the computation requirements.
 The proposed MTNet architectures outperform state-of-the-art 3D-CNNs on five action recognition benchmark datasets.
 Notably, we achieve at 87.22% top-1 accuracy on HACS, and 58.39% top-1 at Kinectics-700.
 We further demonstrate the favorable computational requirements.
 Using sub-streams, we can further achieve a drastic reduction in parameters (\~60%) and GLOPs (\~74%).
 Experiments using transfer learning finally verify the generalization capabilities of the multi-temporal features